Paink64/HPC-AI-Resources/personal-computer-data-exploration.md

           ```python
           # Show the first 5 rows of the dataset
           data.head()

+          # Print a confirmation message
+          print("First 5 rows of the dataset displayed! 🎉")
           ```
         - Press `Shift + Enter` to run the code.
         - **What Happened?** 🎉